xma711/notebook/programming/swift/README.md

 Enum in swift shares this property too, but has much more other properties.

 1stly, enum in swift doesn't have to be int. they can be many common types.
-In the header of a enum declaration, i can declare what type of internal values (raw values) will the elements be.
+In the header of a enum declaration, we can declare what type of internal values (raw values) will the elements be.
 When it is Int, it falls back to the c style enum. the raw values can be auto-complete too, just like c.
 When it is other type, like Double or String, then the raw value has to be declared and fixed when creating the enum.